benjaminpeeters/bp-latex/internal/README.md

 ## Notes

 - Beamer is incompatible with most packages due to its own internal handling
-- bp-flags and bp-colors are universal (loaded by all classes)
+- bp-flags and bp-colors are universal (loaded by all classes except letter)
 - Classes load packages in order: flags, colors, then feature packages
+- bp-letter wraps moderncv directly (does not use internal packages)